MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-forms/index.md

   * System Image: Pie (API 28, x86, Google Play)
 * If compiling for iOS, you must have an available Mac.
   * Install [XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)
-  * You must manually open Xcode after installing so that it can add any additional components.
+  * Open Xcode after installing so that it can add any extra required components.
   * Once open, select **XCode Preferences...** > **Components**, and install an iOS simulator.
   * If completing the tutorial on Windows, follow the guide to [Pair to Mac](https://docs.microsoft.com/xamarin/ios/get-started/installation/windows/connecting-to-mac/).

 You can complete this tutorial on Mac or Windows.
-If you wish to compile for the Universal Windows Platform (UWP), then you must use Windows.
-If you wish to compile for iOS, then a Mac must be available.
+A windows system is required to compile and run the Universal Windows Platform (UWP) version.
+A mac is required to compile the iOS version.

 ## Download the Xamarin.Forms quickstart project